MasWag/FalCAuN/site/docs/install.md

 Here, we provide the instructions to install the matlab module.

+!!! note
+    For the matlab module, the unit test on `mvn install` is disabled by default because it can be time-consuming.
+If you want, you can run it by `mvn test -DskipTests=false`.

 ### 1. Install the Requirements

 You need to install MATLAB/Simulink manually.
 Please follow the instructions on the official website of Mathworks.